 And, of course, you can serve this as a proper burrito by simply rolling the contents up in a large tortilla.
 I’m including the directions for both below, so you can make your best meal.

-Chipotle and Lime Burrito Bowl
+Chipotle and Lime Veggie Burrito Bowl Recipe

 - 1 cup chopped red, yellow and green bell pepper mix

 - 1/2 cup chopped spicy pepper of choice (jalapeño, cherry bomb, etc.) – NOTE: I used an extra half cup of bell pepper, since my kid doesn’t like spicy.

 - low-sodium veggie broth (about 1/2 cup [118 ml]) or drizzle of oil, for sautéing

 - 1 teaspoon sea salt

 - 1 teaspoon garlic powder

 - 1 cup cooked or canned black beans – drained and rinsed

 - 1 tablespoon fresh lime juice